Lbalkenhol/candl/docs/data/data_overview.rst

 =================================================

 The following data sets are available.
 New data sets will be made available as they are released.
+Use the short cuts supplied point to each data sets ``.yaml`` file and can be used to initialise the likelihood.

 SPT-3G 2018 TT/TE/EE
 -------------------------------------------------